aegoroff/hc/README.md

 Also there are:

-- Brute force restoring time calculation
+- Brute force restoring time assumption
 - Multithreading brute force restoring
 - Different case hash output (by default upper case)
 - Output in SFV format (simple file verification)
-- Queries from comand line and files support
+- Support queries from command line and files
-- Comments support in queries' files
+- Support comments in queries' files
 - Variables support

-Following hashes supported:
+The app supports the following hashes:

 - MD2
 - MD4